 Trump also said he “had nothing to do with the decision” of Vice President Mike Pence to stay at a Trump hotel in Doonbeg, Ireland, about 180 miles from his meetings during an official visit in Dublin.

 “Mike’s family has lived in Doonbeg for many years, and he thought that during his very busy European visit, he would stop and see his family!”
 Trump tweeted.

 But last Wednesday, a top aide for the vice president said Trump had offered “a suggestion” for Pence to stay at his property, contradicting the president’s earlier denial that he “had no involvement” in the idea for Pence to stay at his Irish golf resort.

 Marc Short, Pence’s chief of staff, told reporters that Trump did suggest the vice president stay at the Trump International at Doonbeg.
 The vice president flew back and forth on Air Force Two for his meetings in Dublin.

 “I don’t think it was a request, like a command.
 I think that it was a suggestion,” said Short.
 “It’s like, ‘Well, you should stay at my place.’”

 The initial reasoning for staying there, provided by Short, was security: The club is “the size that … we think can accommodate us, and Secret Service can protect us,” and it is “a facility that could accommodate the team.”

-But Pence’s staff changed its explanation after Politico reported that many veterans of the Secret Service protective detail said the logistical issues were irrelevant and offered that they were staying at the club because it was close to the vice president’s ancestral home.
+But Pence’s staff changed its explanation after Politico reported that many veterans of the Secret Service protective detail said the logistical issues were irrelevant, and offered that the vice president was staying at the club because it was close to his ancestral home.
 His great-grandmother had lived there, next door to a castle.

 Read more from Yahoo News: